hapax/hapax.github.io/assets/form.md

 blackboard, trying to reduce complex things to simple things they understand.
 So like Platonism in mathematics, reductionism in physics simply makes a philosophy out of everyday practice.
-We break stuff down, so things reduce; we play with mathematical objects, so they exist.
+We break stuff down, so things reduce; we play abstractly with mathematical objects, so they exist abstractly.

 But like Platonism, reductionism is a convenient fiction, or rather, a caricature in which some things are emphasised at the cost of others.